 Day 2: Hike to top of Mount Sabyinyo

-Wake up as early as 7:00am, take breakfast and head to the starting point for pre-hike briefing.
+Wake up as early as 7:00am on ths second day of your 3 days mount sabyinyo hiking safari, take breakfast and head to the starting point for pre-hike briefing.
 The guide will give you some important information about the hike, what to expect and general preparations for this day long adventure.
 Mount Sabyinyo’s hike passes through 3 of the volcano’s 5 peaks, the last one culminating at 3669 meters above sea level.
 Rain can be expected at any time, so the path becomes muddy and at some points slippery.
 Take a bamboo/walking stick with you to provide extra support (soon to become your best pal, especially when it rains) and the trek leaves at around 8.00 am.

 The slope up is first very gentle, almost flat, but very muddy– proper hiking boots (or even gumboots, for rent at the base camp) are highly recommended.
 Bushy areas succeed to grassy patches, the air is fresh and full of flowery scents.
 Soon, you will make a first stop and contemplate today’s menu.
 In the distance, the old man is smiling at you, his teeth bare: signaling that the adventure has just commenced.

 Continue climbing, and after about one hour, you penetrate into a primary forest, and the trail leads you through bamboos.
 As you reach the mountain base, after about 2 hours or more of trekking, bamboos are replaced by sinuous, high, ghostly trees.
 Pale green lichen covers the branches.
 It is at this point that a Rwenzori Turaco, endemic to the region can be sighted.
 Spot it as it flies away, portraying its magnificent rainbow wings.